jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 #sudo apt-get install qemu-kvm virt-viewer
 ```

-You can't use Virtualbox alongside KVM,
+You can't use VirtualBox alongside KVM,
 choose one or the other, since they hypervisors fight over control.
 you can temporally disable KVM or VirtualBox modules and then re-enable them when you want.